Post may contain affiliate links.

 Stone ground mustard: The zing in your crock pot pork loin!
 Stone ground mustard is vinegary, spicy and salty all at the same time.
 It’s a great counterbalance for the maple syrup.
 And the acid from vinegar helps to break down connective tissues and tenderize the meat.
 The seeds add wonderful flavor and texture to the dish.

 Cajun seasoning: I used my own for this pork loin recipe.
 Cajun seasoning blends can vary tremendously.
 So, if you want the same flavor profile as the dish I made, my homemade seasoning is the way to go.
 But, if you have your own favorite Cajun seasoning, you can definitely use it to create a flavor profile you are more accustomed to. homemade Cajun seasoning

 Slow Cooking Maple Mustard Pork Loin

 When using a slow cooker, the general rule of thumb for most recipes is 4 hours on high or 6-8 hours on low.
 And overall, that typically gets you by.

-Begin checking the internal temperature of the meat at 2 hours.
+Begin checking the internal temperature of your crock pot pork loin at 2 hours.
 If it hasn’t reached the USDA recommended internal temperature of 145° F, put the lid back on and check again every 10 or 15 minutes.

 Trying to slice it before a rest period will result in a tougher roast and loss of all the flavorful juices.
 Patience is the key to tender, succulent pork.